juangduque/juangduque/README.md

 of Linux-based systems.
 I research on NLP, I have the ability to design and implement conversational agents such as chatbot with the Google's framework Dialogflow.

-You can find me at https://www.linkedin.com/in/juangduque/
+You can find me at <a href="https://www.linkedin.com/in/juangduque/">my Linkedin profile.</a>

 <!--
 **juangduque/juangduque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.